Melvin--Bonnor and Bertotti--Robinson spacetimes with Baryonic charge: Baryonic Melvin--Bonnor and Bertotti--Robinson solutions

 In this case, one observes that along the $\rho$ direction, the density is concentrated near the black hole horizon, with darker blue regions indicating higher density.
 However, along the $z$ direction, the density increases as one approaches infinity, $|v|=1$, as reflected by the darker blue shading.
 This behavior indicates a probable divergence of the topological charge itself.

-To plot the Baryonic charge density, we have proceeded as follows: we first change to coordinates
+To plot the Baryonic charge density, we have proceeded as follows: we first change to coordinates \begin{widetext}

-In this chart, the horizon surface is defined as a closed line segment of length $2M$ on the $z$-axis (with its centre at $z=0$).
+\end{widetext} In this chart, the horizon surface is defined as a closed line segment of length $2M$ on the $z$-axis (with its center at $z=0$).
 One can formally approach it for $|z|\leq M$ by taking $\rho\to 0$.
 Then, one can employ the convenient coordinates